algolg/rofi-recent/README.md

        /* ... */
      }
    ```
+   Note: if you did not install rofi-recent, add `recent:/path/to/rofi-recent` instead

-   By default, rofi-recent shows the 5 most recently-used files for each program.
-The optional `--limit <LIMIT>` (or `-l`) parameter can be used if you wish to change this limit.
-Setting the parameter to `0` will remove the limit entirely.
+   By default, rofi-recent shows the 5 most-recently-used files for each program.
+The optional `--limit <LIMIT>` (or `-l`) parameter can change this limit.
+Setting the parameter to `0` will remove the limit entirely

-4. By adding rofi-recent as a combi modi, searching for a program will also show a list of files recently opened using the desired program (e.g. searching for GIMP will also show a list of files recently opened in GIMP), which may be more convenient for some users.
+4. By using rofi-recent with drun, searching for an application will also show a list of files recently opened in that application (ex. searching for GIMP will also show a list of files recently opened in GIMP, as in the image above)

-   This can be done by adding `recent` to the combi section of the rofi config file:
+   This can be done by adding `drun` and `recent` to the combi section in `config.rasi`:
    ```css
    configuration {
        /* ... */